osu-esdc/Arm-GNU-Toolchain-Setup/README.md

 ```
 ssh -T git@github.com
 ```
 -> should see `Hi git_username!
-You've successfully authenticated, but GitHub does not provide shell access.`!
+You've successfully authenticated, but GitHub does not provide shell access.`

 &nbsp;
 ### `Windows Hosts` Tips: Quick commands to re-attach USB device to WSL after every disconnect
+<ins> NOTE:</ins> The USB device must be connected to the computer for these steps to work.

 In Command Prompt:
 ```
 usbipd list